jbird186/foresee/docs/reference.md

 The top stack item after executing `thing_to_match` is popped off the stack, and is used for matching. `default` is optional.
 Each `case` keyword must be followed by a literal integer, literal character, or an enum variant to be matched.

 Unlike C's switch statements, Foresee's switch statements do *not* fall through to the next case by default, and are very similar in functionality to a set of if-else statements.
+Multiple cases can be made to execute the same block by separating each case by a comma: `case a, b, c, ... { ... }`.

 #### Example